A California Contractor License Bond Guide: What You Need to Know

 In order to obtain a contractor license in California, contractors are required to submit either a surety bond or cashier's check to the CSLB (Contractors State License Board).
 This bond or check is meant to protect consumers who may suffer from faulty construction or violations of state license laws by contractors, as well as employees who have not been paid their wages.

 Typically, contractors opt for a surety bond, also known as a "contractor license bond," where a surety company guarantees payment of damages if the contractor breaks state license laws.
 Additionally, contractors who have faced disciplinary actions may need to obtain a separate bond referred to as a "disciplinary bond."
-Some license qualifiers, including responsible managing employees, are also obligated to have a $25,000 bond on record with the CSLB, called the bond of qualifying individual.
+Some license qualifiers, including responsible managing employees, must also have a $25,000 bond on record with the CSLB, called the Bond of Qualifying Individual.

 What are the requirements for a contractor license bond in California?